it-at-m/refarch/refarch-gateway/README.md

 ### Hazelcast

-Beside the already mentioned properties Hazelcast also needs additional Java options.
+Beside the already mentioned properties Hazelcast also has the following requirements.

+#### Modular java
 See https://docs.hazelcast.com/hazelcast/5.5/getting-started/install-hazelcast#using-modular-java

-Following needs to be added to `JAVA_OPTS_APPEND` for the gateway image.
+Following Java options need to be set.
+For the gateway image this can be done with `JAVA_OPTS_APPEND`.
 ```
 --add-modules java.se \
   --add-exports java.base/jdk.internal.ref=ALL-UNNAMED \